0x90JMP/0x90JMP.github.io/_posts/2026-06-24-api-series-static-detection.md

 | `CreateRemoteThread` | Creating a thread in a remote process is how injected code is started |

 No single import is conclusive on its own. `OpenProcess` is called by debuggers. `VirtualAllocEx` is called by some legitimate tools.
 But the combination of all four, in the same binary, with no other context, is a textbook injection pattern — and AV engines have been scoring this combination as malicious for over a decade.

-### Strings

-PEStudio also extracts strings from the binary.
-Even without the imports, the function names appear as strings in the PE's metadata sections — another detection surface.

-### Entropy

-The shellcode section produces elevated entropy.
-A block of random-looking bytes with high entropy tells AV "this is probably encrypted or compressed code" — which correlates strongly with shellcode.
-Even if the bytes themselves do not match a known signature, high entropy in an executable section is an indicator.

 ---